 There's nothing wrong with re-using carrier bags to hold your birthing bits and bobs.

-What else should I prepare for baby's arrival?
+What else should I prepare before baby arrives?

 When you and baby get home, you'll probably be too tired to do much cooking, cleaning, or shopping.